yiisoft/yii2-queue/docs/guide/gii.md

-Code generator Gii
+Gii Code generator
 ==================

-In order to create a job template you can use the Gii code generator.
+You can use the Gii code generator to create a job template.

 Configuration
 -------------

-In order to use Gii job generator you have to configure it like the following:
+To use the Gii job generator you have to configure it like the following:
-(for example into `backend/config/main-local.php`)

 ```php
 if (!YII_ENV_TEST) {